logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 218: Write an algorithm that computes the reversal of a directed graph
 - Q 219: Implement Connect Four
 - Q 220: You and an opponent take turns choosing either the first or last coin from the row, removing it from the row, and receiving the value of the coin.
 Write a program that returns the maximum amount of money you can win
+- Q 221: Create an algorithm to find the nth sevenish number